2deva/Quiz-Automation/README.md

 # Quiz-Automation
-Automate quiz answering using ChatGPT API
+Automate quiz answering using ChatGPT API.

 This file is a Python script that uses FastAPI to create a web server for handling image uploads, processes the images to extract text using Tesseract OCR, and then sends the extracted text to OpenAI's GPT-4 model for analysis.
 It also includes functionality to capture screenshots and display the results in a Tkinter dialog box.

 Summary of Key Functions: